dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 A data element to confirm if this is the last dose in the treatment (autofilled)

 An automatically calculated data element giving a suggestion for the next dose (autofilled)

+A data element asking if the client has had an adverse reaction following the immunization (Used when monitoring a patient immediately after being vaccinated)

+A data element to complete the health worker identification

 ![Vaccination section](resources/images/Covac_vaccination.png)